ImplFerris/pico-pico/src/oled/draw-image/index.md

 ## Ohm symbol on the OLED Display (128x64)

-Let me show you how it looks when the Ohm symbol is positioned on the OLED display (128x64 resolution) at position zero(x is 0 and y is also 0).
+Let me show you how it looks when the Ohm symbol is positioned on the OLED display (128 × 64 resolution) at position zero (x is 0 and y is also 0).
 <img style="display: block; margin: auto;" title="ohm symbol in 128x64 pixel" src="../images/resistance-128x64-oled.png"/>

 This is an enlarged illustration.
 When you see the symbol on the actual display module, it will be small.